hotrodorm/hotrod/README.md

 [Nitro](./hotrod-project/docs/docs-5/nitro/README.md) excels when an application requires complex, non-trivial queries that surpass the capabilities of LiveSQL and CRUD.
 That is, when you need to:

-- Run any SQL statement beyond SELECT, INSERT, UPDATE, and DELETE
+- Run any SQL statement beyond SELECT, INSERT, UPDATE, and DELETE, including calling stored procedures and functions
 - Use [Dynamic SQL](./hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md) to dynamically include query sections into the main query according to the runtime parameters
 - Use native SQL extensions available in the specific database, such as optimizer hints, regular expression matching, custom functions, full text search, rollups, etc
 - Expose long, complex, and tedious queries as simple methods in your app